 Municipal and County Administration

-The 2025-2026 MCA program will be completely in-person at the School of Government and runs October 2025 - May 2026.
+The 2025–2026 Municipal and County Administration (MCA) program will be held in person at the School of Government and run from October 2025 to May 2026.
 The application period is June 2025.
-Look for more information spring 2025 regarding dates, fees and how to apply.
+More information regarding dates, fees, and how to apply will be available in spring 2025.

 Municipal and County Administration, our flagship course, has been available to public servants in North Carolina since 1954 and has more than 3,700 alums.
 Course participants learn the roles, rules, and operations of city and county governments in North Carolina and become part of a broad network of local government peers.